JPSieg/MeltR/README.md

 ![Baseline trimming on Sample 10](https://user-images.githubusercontent.com/63312483/165791992-20b92819-5904-4287-9183-c4f489a1d1e7.svg)

+##### Figure 10: Baseline trimming on Sample 10.
+Vertical lines represent 25 and 70 <span>&#176;</span>C.

-This should be repeated for each sample that contains RNA).
+This should be repeated for each sample that contains RNA.
 After identifying ranges where baselines are linear, ranges can be supplied to the "fitTs" argument as a list of vectors (in the order of the samples in the data set).
 Note, do not provide a temperature range for the blank.

 ```{r}
 list.T.range = list(c(15, 70), #Sample 2